FORUM 18 NEWS SERVICE, Oslo, Norway

 Satymzhan Azatov – who had been fined with Seytzhanov in November 2016 for a religious meeting in a cafe - was arrested in the capital Astana in early January.
-He is being held in the city's National Security Committee (KNB) secret police Investigation Prison facing the same charges of "inciting religious hatred or discord" (see below).
+He is being held in the city's National Security Committee (KNB) secret police Investigation Prison facing the same charges of "inciting religious discord" (see below).

 Imam Abdukhalil Abduzhabbarov was extradited from Saudi Arabia and then immediately arrested on arrival at Almaty Airport on 18 February.
 A court in Oral (Uralsk) extended his pre-trial detention on 11 April for a further month.
 His brother was denied a meeting with him in prison and prison authorities refused to allow the brother to hand on a copy of the Koran for him (see below).